Migration guide

 # Run the upgrade (apt replaces Sury packages with ours in one transaction)

-sudo apt update && sudo apt upgrade Verify it worked
+sudo apt update && sudo apt upgrade Verify everything's happy

 $ sudo nginx -t && sudo systemctl reload nginx